 Alcoholism and Cirrhosis of the Liver

-Cirrhosis of the liver is the progressive development of scar tissue on the liver that interferes with liver function.
+Cirrhosis of the liver is the progressive development of scar tissue on the liver.
+This interferes with liver function.
 Cirrhosis needs to be addressed as early as possible, both with diagnosis and treatment.
-Alcohol addiction creates a strain on the liver and the damage may be irreversible.
+Alcohol addiction creates a strain on the liver and the damage may become irreversible.
 Getting treatment for alcoholism and stopping alcohol intake, will discontinue the progression of cirrhosis of the liver.

 Other functions of a healthy liver include:

 Cirrhosis of the liver is a potentially life-threatening condition.
 This occurs when scar tissue damages the liver.
 The scarring, called fibrosis, replaces healthy tissue and prevents the diseased liver from functioning properly.
 Cirrhosis usually develops after years of chronic liver inflammation produced by ingesting toxins at a high rate.
 Research has shown that there are two major causes of cirrhosis of the liver.
 The first is consumption of excessive amounts of alcohol over the course of many years (alcoholism).
 The second is certain forms of viral hepatitis such as Hepatitis B or C. Other causes can be medication related, metabolic disorders, and fatty liver disease.

 There are a variety of diseases or disorders which disrupt the liver’s proper function.
 The most common are: